verhulsta/logquad5q0/README.md

 The computation of the root mean square error (RMSE) can be weighted.
-When minimizing a series of q(x), i.e. cumulative probabilities starting at age 0, we recommend using weights proportional to the length of the last age interval (see fourth example below).
+When minimizing a series of q(x), i.e. cumulative probabilities starting at age 0, we recommend using weights proportional to the length of the last age interval (see example 5 below).
 This approach was used to produce the results of the paper.

 \_